fecgov/fec-testing/Testing-Scripts/Test-Script_2017-08-03.md

 - What do you think this part of the website does well?

 - What do you think it could do better, or what would you change about it?

+### Data landing page questions
+Ok, let's take a look at a new design that hasn't been coded yet.

+[user opens invision link and shares screen] (https://gsa.invisionapp.com/share/NECTRO1JD#/246322092_Data-Landing-V4)

+- Looking at this design but WITHOUT clicking anything, what is your first impression?
+Do you see anything you would use?
+- **Task 1:** Imagine that you live in Georgia and are interested in finding out what races are happening in your state.
+Without clicking, explain what path you would take to do that.
+- **Task 2:** A person named John Ossoff ran for the U.S. House.
+You want to know how much money he spent during his house run.
+Without clicking, explain what path you would take to do that.
+- **Task 3:** You were watching the news and heard that Kristen Bell donated money but you want to know how much and to who or what.
+How would you find out?
+Without clicking, explain what path you would take to do that.

 ## General questions